 When going through a divorce, you will have two options:

 - Divide the property voluntarily through mediation

-- Go to court and litigate over the property distribution while letting the
+- Go to court and litigate over the property distribution while letting the court ultimately decide

 How is Property Divided in Florida?